GENI-NSF/geni-tools/README-omni.txt

 = The Omni GENI Client =

-Omni is a GENI experimenter tool that communicates with GENI Aggregate Managers via the GENI AM API.
-The Omni client can also communicate with control frameworks in order to create slices, delete slices, and enumerate available GENI Aggregate Managers (AMs).
+Omni is a GENI experimenter tool that communicates with GENI Aggregate Managers(AMs) via the GENI AM API (GENI AM API is a common API that many AMs support).
+The Omni client also communicates with control frameworks in order to create slices, delete slices, and enumerate available GENI Aggregate Managers (AMs).
 A Control Framework (CF) is a framework of resources that provides users with GENI accounts (credentials) that they can use to reserve resources in GENI AMs.

 See README-omniconfigure.txt for details about how to configure omni.

-The currently supported control frameworks are SFA (!PlanetLab), ProtoGENI and GCF.
-Any AM API compliant aggregate should work.
+The currently supported CFs are SFA (!PlanetLab), ProtoGENI and GCF.
+Omni works with any GENI AM API compliant AM.
 These include SFA, ProtoGENI, !OpenFlow and GCF.

 Omni performs the following functions:
- * Talks to each control framework in its native API
+ * Talks to each CF in its native API
- * Contacts Aggregate Managers via the GENI API
+ * Contacts AMs via the GENI API

 For the latest Omni documentation, examples, and trouble shooting tips, see the Omni Wiki: http://trac.gpolab.bbn.com/gcf/wiki/Omni